 Job candidates, before you sit down to write your cover letter or go in for your interview, take a look again at the key characteristics for success in the workplace and decide for yourself which traits you demonstrate the most.
 Write down specific examples of when you exhibited these traits in solving a problem or helping a colleague.
 Call a friend and tell them about what traits you would contribute to your new job so that you can practice speaking about these experiences out loud.
 A friend will love to hear about your successes and you will get to practice your interview in a low stress environment.

 Hiring managers, when it comes to finding the right balance in a new team, consider the key character traits for workplace success and how each trait might complement one another.
-It might not be that every person has every single character trait above, but they might have one or two and someone else might have complementary traits.
-When building your team look for the harmony between your team members.
+It might not be that every person has every single character trait above, but they might have one or two and another candidate might have complementary traits.
+When building your team, look for the harmony between your team members.
 One might be ambitious and disciplined but lack curiosity, so they will need someone working closely with them who is creative and flexible.

 The CareerBliss Team